-The Tour de la relève internationale de Rimouski is a six-stage cycling race organized for male and female Cadets (15-16 years old) as well as for female Juniors (17-18 years old).
+The Tour de la relève internationale de Rimouski is a five-stage cycling race organized for male and female Cadets (15-16 years old) as well as for female Juniors (17-18 years old).

 The event's main goal is to prepare these athletes for Juniors international competitions by allowing them to live a small Tour de France experience.
 Athletes and coaches will then have access to conferences and courses intended to help them progress.

 This stage race constitutes a privileged springboard for our young riders.
 After three edition, this event has already become an important component of Quebec's calendar, and even the North American race calendar.
 In a near future, we hope it will attract more European teams, therefore giving the participants more exposure and help them emerge on the international scene.